dogandpony/senior-frontend-test/README.md

 - Keep it simple
 - Data persistence is not required
 - Please ensure your readme file contains valid and simple instructions
-- Please use placeholder data only (i.e. do not use real or identifiable places)
+- Please use placeholder data only (i.e. do not use real or identifiable information)
 - Feel free to validate fields according to your own validation logic
-- Verify your application fully functions prior to submission
+- Verify the full functionality of your application prior to submission

 ## Submissions